mosaic-design-system/docs/src/components/button.md

       A **Button's Label** is as important as the **Button** itself.
 A set of **Buttons** that are simply a green and a red **Button** might imply 'good' and 'bad' actions, but there is no context for the user.
 As such, there are a couple of things to keep in mind when labelling a **Button**:

-      •	**Buttons** require a **Label** in the vast majority of cases.
+       - **Buttons** require a **Label** in the vast majority of cases.
 We cannot assume that a user will instinctively know what an icon means on a **Button**.
 An infamous example of this is the classic floppy disk icon for saving – think about how soon it will be until virtually all of our users will have never seen a floppy disk?

-      \>**Note**: there are some very specific use cases for Icon-only Buttons, but these are few and far between.
+      >**Note**: there are some very specific use cases for Icon-only Buttons, but these are few and far between.
 We have [guidance](link) on where a **Button** can forgo a label, but the UX Team should be contacted in advance of using an **Icon Only Button** to ensure that it is appropriate.

-      •	**Button Labels** should be specific, rather than general.
+       - **Button Labels** should be specific, rather than general.
 A user should feel confident that they know what a **Button** does.
 Generic **Buttons** like 'OK' when a user is actually changing something are not informative enough – the user needs to know that the **Button** will 'Confirm changes', which is a much better **Label**.

       If you are unsure about **Labels**, please review the [product tone-of-voice document](link) or contact the UX Copywriter.